01 of 03

 Half Square Triangle Units

 Delectable Mountains is assembled from two sizes of half square triangle units.
-I prefer to use a method that pairs contrasting squares, which are then sewn together with two seams along the diagonal (tutorial link below).
 Alter cutting instructions to sew the units with another method.
 Adjust yardages if necessary.

 - Large units finish at 6" x 6" (will measure 6-1/2" square after assembly)

-When making small half square triangle units, I nearly always cut the squares oversize and trim back units after assembly, an extra step that improves accuracy.
+When making small half square triangle units, we cut the squares oversize and trim back units after assembly, an extra step that improves accuracy.